 Twelve Years Later

 The party rages on into the wee hours of the night.
 By wee, I mean it’s four in the morning.
-I’m dead on my spike-heeled feet, wishing I had worn my flats instead.
+I’m dead on my spike-heeled feet, wishing I’d worn my flats instead.
 But Tyson likes the spiked heels and I like wearing what he likes.
 Or I did… at the beginning.
 There’s a lot I’m unsure of right now.
-As this party has everything about my relationship with Tyson shining in a completely different, very dark light.
+This party has everything about my relationship with Tyson shining in a completely different, very dark light.

-When I first started dating him a year ago, things were fun, amazing.
+When I first started dating him a little over a year ago, things were fun, amazing.
 He treated me like every girl in the world wants to be treated; with single-minded adoration.
 At least, that’s what I thought then.
-But I was hurting from my parent’s rejection, from them shunning me.

 During our first year together, we came to parties like this every single night.